Friday 25 October 2024

 A Brief History

 Despite a long career in software development, when I set up as a freelancer in 2017 I was mainly building Wordpress sites with a bit of legacy C# development.
 I thought my main focus of business was going to be in and around the WordPress ecosystem.
 As such I built a basic placeholder website in WordPress and left it at that.
 At this point I didn't really have a niche, or was in a position to have a preferred tech-stack.
 As I'm sure many freelancers will agree with, I was taking on any work that I felt like I could do.
 Fast forward a few years and I found that I had embraced serverless and was doing more and more digital transformation work.
-My slow, clunky, non-EO optimised Wordpress site was in need of a refresh to better reflect the services that I offered.
+My slow, clunky, non-SEO optimised Wordpress site was in need of a refresh to better reflect the services that I offered.

 Most of my client projects are some aspect of a web-app; front-end, back-end or full-stack.
 Or even little utilities/scripts as part of a larger data exercise.
 Either way, the work I was doing was generally not public facing.
 Therefore SEO has not been a consideration, nor has the fact that I couldn't have the app completely rendered on the client.
 So here was an opportunity.
 I needed a new site and I wanted to familiarise myself with some new (to me) concepts around either Static Site Generation (SSG) or Server Side Rendering (SSR).